Khushyiladdha/Race-Strategy-Decision-Engine/README.md

 3. **Stress-tests** the strongest shapes with a **Monte Carlo** layer: discrete safety-car events and degradation noise, sharing scenarios across strategies (common random numbers) so it can compute a real **win probability** per shape.
-4. **Validates** itself: for each cached 2023 race it compares its free-air optimum to what the winner actually did, and reports the error with a plain-English reason for every disagreement.
+4. **Validates** itself: for each cached historical race it compares its free-air optimum to what the winner actually did, and reports the error with a plain-English reason for every disagreement.
 5. **Serves** all of this over a typed FastAPI, a React + D3 pit-wall UI, and a one-page **WeasyPrint PDF** briefing.